-Nearly 75 percent of American adults have some form of gum disease, but don’t know it, reports the American Dental Hygienists Association.
+About 46% of American adults ages 30 and older have some form of gum disease, reports the Centers for Disease Control and Prevention.
+About 9% of adults have a severe form of the disease.
 Scheduling regular appointments for dental checkups and professional cleanings can help take care of oral health problems and identify signs of potential medical issues.
-People with dental insurance tend to use their benefits, but some may wonder whether it’s worth the investment.
+So, people with dental insurance usually use this important benefit to stay healthy.
+Consider four reasons why employers should offer dental insurance benefits.

-3. Check overall health – During an exam, dentists check for oral health issues and also review patients’ overall health.
+During an exam, dentists check for oral health issues and review patients’ overall health.
 Detecting health problems at an early stage can help control medical costs.

 The mouth contains hundreds of harmful bacteria that can cause medical conditions.
 In addition, many systemic diseases, such as diabetes, cardiovascular disease and osteoporosis, have oral health symptoms.
 Daily brushing and flossing, along with annual dental exams and professional cleanings, can help keep teeth healthy and prevent bacteria from damaging teeth and gums.
 It also protects your body from systemic disease by reducing the amount of harmful oral bacteria that enters your blood stream.

 Tooth decay is the most common childhood disease.
 The American Academy of Pediatrics says that one in four children will have one or more cavities by age three.
 When children have oral pain, parents may take time off work to care for them.